Marquette rolls to 10-0 TCC win over RB/LW

 “My process at the plate wasn’t much different than normal, other than today I was looking to put the ball in play early in the count if the pitch was right.

-Novotney’s RBI groundout after an Easton Debernardi triple made it 4-0 in the second, and a two-run single by Payton Guttierez and run-scoring grounder by Griffin Dobberstein pushed things to 7-0 after three.
+Novotney’s RBI groundout after an Easton Debernardi triple made it 4-0 in the second, and a two-run single by Payton Guttierez and run-scoring grounder by Griffin Dobberstein pushed the lead to 7-0 after three.
 In the fifth off Kennell (1⅔ IP, 3 H, 3 R, 1 ER, 3 BB, 4 K) in relief, a wild pitch and Anthony Couch RBI single made it 9-0.

 Marquette third baseman Caden Durdan sets to field a ground ball Tuesday against Roanoke-Benson/Lowpoint-Washburn at Masinelli Field.